8.1. Tops, Test-Harnesses, and the Test-Driver¶

 ChipTop layer are generally IO cells, clock receivers and multiplexers, reset synchronizers, and other analog IP that needs to exist outside of the

-IOBinders are responsible for instantiating the IO cells and defining the test harness collateral that connects to the top-level ports.
+HarnessBinders are responsible for instantiating test harness collateral that connects to the

-Most of these types of devices can be instantiated using custom
+Most types of devices and testing collateral can be instantiated using custom

 The system module of a Rocket Chip SoC is composed via cake-pattern.